pali-english/pali-english.github.io/README.md

 set your heart on it,
 for piling up goodness is joyful.

+    Puññañce puriso kayirā:
+        Puññañce: if merit or wholesome
+        Puriso: a person or man
+        Kayirā: does or makes

+    Kayirā naṁ punappunaṁ:
+        Kayirā: should do or make
+        Naṁ: it
+        Punappunaṁ: again and again

+    Tamhi chandaṁ kayirātha:
+        Tamhi: in that
+        Chandaṁ: desire or delight
+        Kayirātha: should make or generate

+    Sukho puññassa uccayo:
+        Sukho: joy or happiness
+        Puññassa: of merit or wholesomeness
+        Uccayo: accumulation or piling up

 Pāpopi passati bhadraṁ,
 Yāva pāpaṁ na paccati;
 Yadā ca paccati pāpaṁ,